 How to Turn Blue Jeans Green

 - Keep it simple.
-The average woman owns eight pairs of jeans.
-Now, we love jeans just as much as you do, but do we really need eight pairs in our closets?
 A good rule of thumb when buying jeans is to search for quality over quantity, and classic styles.
 High-quality basics will last longer, have more versatility and reduce your overall impact.

 - Launder responsibly.
 Since washing your jeans too often can do a number on the fabric, most manufacturers recommend that you only wash them when you absolutely must.
 Keep your jeans looking sharp by turning them inside out, washing them in cold water, and try a chemical-free detergent.
 Want to make all of your loads more eco-friendly?
 Check out our full list of green laundry tips here.